wendywangwwt/WebScrapper-for-Academic-Databases/README.md

 ## Caution
 To existing users, if there is any:
 The code is re-factored and simplified to only do the job of database searching and data collection given ONE set of keywords (previously it was created with the assumption that TWO sets of keywords are needed, though you could skip one).
-Now if you have multiple sets of keywords, it will be up to you to loop through all combinations and call the function one at a time.
+Now if you have multiple sets of keywords, you will need to implement the logic to loop through all combinations and call the `search_databases` function in the loop.